itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ### 6.1.1 Mode selection

-Add a mode selection to current project .
+Integrate a mode selection into the current project.

 ```python
 add(